 Finally, this open-source technology is showing some real promise in the world of reusable code.
 Bit turns components into building blocks you can share across multiple projects and different applications.

-What’s more, Bit can help you develop one component simultaneously across separate projects, allowing you to build in consistency across your projects in an instant.
+What’s more, Bit can help you develop one component simultaneously across separate projects.
 It’s flexible, it’s powerful, and it’s changing the way teams work.

 About the Author